 What happened to Kathy when her whole life revolved around eating healthy food?
 Is loyalty to any one healthy diet really what her body needed?
 Is it possible to overdo the ‘evolved diet’?
 If you have never contemplated any of this, there is good reason to.

+If your answers to these questions are yes then you must be suffering from a disorder called orthorexia.
 The world of food faddist has discovered yet another food disorder, one that easily escapes detection, as it has the pursuit of

 health at its very root: Orthorexia Nervosa.

-in the Yoga Journal, on 31st October 1997.
+The trouble in our times is the excessive selectiveness in diets.
+Dr. Steve Bratman, an American doctor who worked as a staff cook in a commune in up state New York, coined this term in an article called ‘Health Food Junkie’ in the Yoga Journal, on 31st October 1997.
 It plays with ‘ortho’, meaning straight and correct, and ‘orexia’, which is appetite.
 Orthorexia Nervosa refers to a pathological fixation eating proper food.
 Like the name suggests, it does have a few similarities with Anorexia Nervosa, the difference being that the latter deals with quantity of food consumed, while Orthorexia Nervosa deals with quality of food.